BenjaminReenK/SozAnw/Routing/readme.txt

 The user can choose which one he wants to use.
 If you just want to send a simple message, you can use the first one.
 If you want to encrypt the message before sending, you should use the second one.

-Note: Encryption have to be implemented on your own!
-For a simple encryption test, a XOR method was implemented.
+Note: In case you need end2end encryption, you have to do it on your own!
+The current version only supports session encryption using the ShawkFW encryption.
+For an end2end encryption test, a simple XOR method was implemented.

 How does this routing work?